 Philadelphia Independents Co-Founders Tiffica Benza, Ashley Peel and Jennifer Provost.
 Photo by M. Grudzinski.

-Philadelphia Independents in Old City sells Philadelphia-themed, locally made items, such as pillows, candles, cards, and more.
+Get your souvenirs at Old City’s Philadelphia Independents, which sells Philly-centric, locally-made items, such as pillows, candles, cards, and more.
 For even more gifts and home essentials, visit Occasionette or The Little Apple.
-Aspiring chefs can stock up on quality kitchen utensils in the historic Italian Market at Fante’s Kitchen Shop.
+Aspiring chefs can stock up on quality kitchen utensils in the historic Italian Market at the century old Fante’s Kitchen Shop.

-Shop fashion-forward, tax-free styles at Joan Shepp and browse quirky gifts, home goods, and more at Open House.
+Shop fashion-forward styles at Rittenhouse Square’s Joan Shepp.
+Browse quirky gifts, home goods, and more at Center City’s Open House.
 Or shop jewelry and accessories at its sister shop, Verde.
-Find a good read at Harriett’s Bookshop in Fishtown, which celebrates women writers, activists, and artists.
-For beauty and wellness products, stop by Freedom Apothecary.
-This shop empowers women to find their own freedom through self care.
-Marsh + Mane is a natural beauty supply store stocked with all your haircare needs with knowledgeable staff.
+Find a good read at Fishtown’s Harriett’s Bookshop, the bookstore named for Underground Railroad heroine Harriet Tubman that celebrates women writers, activists, and artists.

-On the side of the New Century Guild building — now the home of the Guild House Hotel and once home to one of the nation’s oldest and most prominent women’s empowerment organizations — and part of the Mural Mile, Women in Progress serves as a tribute to unnamed and under-acknowledged women in history.
+On the side of the New Century Guild building — home of the Guild House Hotel along the Mural Mile —Progress of Women serves as a tribute to Eliza Turner and the social development of women.

 Peace is a Haiku Song © 2012 City of Philadelphia Mural Arts Program / Josh Sarantitis & Parris Stancell, 1425 Christian Street.
 Photo by S. Weinik.

-There are also plenty of artworks created by women on display in Philadelphia, including Philadelphia Muses by Meg Saligman, Convergence by Rebecca Rutstein, Untitled by Amy Sherald, and Folding the Prism by creative duo Jessie and Katey, to name a few.
+There are also plenty of colorful murals created by women on display in Philadelphia, including Philadelphia Muses by Meg Saligman, Convergence by Rebecca Rutstein, Untitled by Amy Sherald, and Folding the Prism by creative duo Jessie and Katey, to name a few.

 Beyond the Bell Tours’ Badass Women of Philadelphia walking tour highlights influential women in Philadelphia history, including several artists, such as Ann Northrup who created the Pride and Progress mural in Washington Square West.
 Photo by L. Hill (image from 2019).